c4tk/c4tk/src/content/events/global/2015/cities.md

   <header class="major">
     <h2> <strong>Participating Cities</strong></h2>
   </header>
 We are accepting applications from cities all over the world to host a hackathon.
-Cities accepted to the 2015 Global hackathon event will be announced March, 2015.
+Cities accepted to the 2015 Global hackathon event will be announced May 1, 2015.

 </section>